-To graduate with the named LLM (International Commercial Law) students will be required to have undertaken a compulsory 100 credits from the below list.
+To graduate with the named LLM (International Commercial Law) students will be required to undertake:

-- Introduction to Legal Research (Compulsory) (20 Credits)
+- The compulsory module of Introduction to Legal Research (20 credits)

 - International Oil and Gas Law (20 Credits)